 Travel History Questions: Your Previous International Experience

 Your travel history provides evidence of how you have complied with immigration rules in the past.
 A clean record of entering and leaving countries as permitted strengthens your credibility.
-However, limited travel history is not automatically negative—it simply means other aspects of your application must be stronger.
+However, limited travel history is not automatically negative — it simply means other aspects of your application must be stronger.

-Have you traveled internationally before?
+Have you travelled internationally before?

 If No: "This will be my first international trip.
 I've spent the past few years focusing on my career and building savings.
 Now that I'm financially stable, I'm ready to travel.
 I've thoroughly researched UK visa requirements and understand all the conditions I must comply with."